Proposals to drive up training standards for teachers

-The Government has launched a consultation setting out proposed changes to improve training to develop world class teachers.
+- Government launches consultation on proposals to improve training to develop world class teachers

+- Proposals include new intensive school placements and high-quality mentoring for trainees

+- Proposals support Government ambition to provide excellent education for all and level up opportunity across the country

 Trainee teachers could benefit from new, high-quality training courses as part of Government proposals to drive up standards of teacher training and make sure every young person can be taught by a brilliant teacher.